AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 1. Log in to [experience.adobe.com/#/downloads](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?fulltext=AEM*+SDK*&1_group.propertyvalues.property=.%2Fjcr%3Acontent%2Fmetadata%2Fdc%3AsoftwareType&1_group.propertyvalues.operation=equals&1_group.propertyvalues.0_values=software-type%3Atooling&orderby=%40jcr%3Acontent%2Fjcr%3AlastModified&orderby.sort=desc&layout=list&p.offset=0&p.limit=1) with your Adobe ID
     + Your Adobe Organization __must__ be provisioned for AEM as a Cloud Service to download the AEM as a Cloud Service SDK
 1. Click on the latest __AEM SDK__ result row to download
-    + Ensure AEM SDK's Dispatcher Tools v2.0.29+ is noted in the download description

 ## Extract the Dispatcher Tools from the AEM SDK zip

 >[!TIP]
 >
 > Windows users cannot have any spaces or special characters in the path to the folder containing the Local Dispatcher Tools.
 If spaces exist in the path, the `docker_run.cmd` will fail.

 The version of Dispatcher Tools is different from that of the AEM SDK.
 Ensure the version of Dispatcher Tools is provided via the AEM SDK version matching the AEM as a Cloud Service version.